 Review Essays for the Biological sciences

-A review paper for the biological sciences serves to discuss and synthesize key findings on a particular subject.
+A review essay for the biological sciences serves to discuss and synthesize key findings on a particular subject.
 Review papers are helpful to the writer and their colleagues in gaining critical awareness in specialized fields that may or may not be their own.

-What is a Review Paper?
+What is a Review Essay?

-A review paper is a synthesis of primary sources (mainly research papers presented in academic journals) on a given topic.
-A biological review paper demonstrates that the writer has thorough understanding of the literature and can formulate a useful analysis.
+A review essay is a synthesis of primary sources (mainly research papers presented in academic journals) on a given topic.
+A biological review essay demonstrates that the writer has thorough understanding of the literature and can formulate a useful analysis.
 While no new research is presented by the writer, the field benefits from the review by recieving a new perspective.
 There are several approaches one may take when writing a biological review: